-The Indiana Board of Pharmacy requires an Affidavit of Experience to be completed by the licensed pharmacist of a student pharmacist's training period.
-One affidavit with original preceptor's signature must be obtained for each rotation (i.e. One for IPPE Community, one for IPPE Institutional and one for each of the ten APPE rotations).
+The Indiana Board of Pharmacy requires an Affidavit of Experience to be completed by the student pharmacist and signed by the licensed pharmacist at a student's training site.
+One affidavit with preceptor's signature must be obtained for each rotation (i.e. One for IPPE Community, one for IPPE Institutional and one for each of the ten APPE rotations).

-- Affidavits will be available in RXpreceptor for the student to complete, print and secure the preceptor's signature on the completed affidavit. - IPPE I and IPPE II affidavits must be submitted to the OEE for recordkeeping. - APPE affidavits must be uploaded to RXpreceptor. - The Office of Experiential Education will secure the signature of the Director/Assistant Director of Experiential Education and scan the completed affidavit and upload it into RXpreceptor.
+- Affidavits will be available in CORE for the student to complete, print, and secure the preceptor's signature on the completed affidavit. - IPPE I and IPPE II affidavits must be uploaded to CORE for recordkeeping. - APPE affidavits must be uploaded to CORE. - The Office of Experiential Education will secure the signature of the Assistant Dean of Experiential Education and Community Engagement or the Assistant Director of Experiential Education.